ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 The content of messages is a sequence of bytes of any length.
 Though a known-length message has a limit, this limit is large enough that it is unlikely to be a practical limitation.
-There is there is no limit to an indeterminate length message.
+There is no limit to the size of content in an indeterminate length message.

 Omitting content by truncating a message is only possible if the content is zero-length.